Halima Adams, Monitoring and Evaluation Coordinator, Immigration and Refugee Programs, Church World Service (CWS)

 Lauren Hare (she/her) is an Associate Director of External Communications at EY, where she leads national PR for the Government & Public Sector and Health Sciences and Wellness practices, as well as for the US-East business unit.
 In addition, Lauren supports special projects which help advance EY’s commitment to anti-racism and diversity, equity & inclusion.
 Previously, Lauren led PR at GLG, where she oversaw media relations, executive visibility and social impact communications.
 Before that role, Lauren worked for four years at Edelman, leading integrated account teams and counseling a range of corporate and nonprofit clients across the Corporate Affairs and CSR practices.
 She spent the first 10 years of her career in the nonprofit sector in progressively responsible fundraising, marketing and communications roles.
 Lauren has a B.A. in Comparative Literature from Smith College, a M.S. in Strategic Communications from Columbia University, and is an alumna of Americorps and Coro Leadership New York.

 Jenn Heettner (she/her) is focused on improving how evaluation and program information strengthen organizations’ evidence-based practice, program planning, learning, and communication.
 She cares deeply about creating effective organizations that elevate the voices of the most marginalized.
 Her background is in international development, non-profit management, and public policy.
 She has two decades of nonprofit management experience.
-Since 2011, Jenn has been at JDC, a global Jewish humanitarian aid organization.
-She worked in Budapest, Hungary for the Open Society Foundations, focusing on disability rights.
-Prior to this she held posts at the National Democratic Institute, National MS Society, The Center for Domestic Violence Prevention in Kampala, Uganda, and YAI/National Institute for People with Disabilities.
-She holds Master of Public Policy from Georgetown’s McCourt school and BA from SUNY New Paltz in Political Science.
+Today, Jenn is helping support design, monitoring, evaluation, and learning for democracy and governance programs in international development at the National Democratic Institute.
+From 2011-2020, Jenn was the Director of Global Program Information and Evaluation at JDC, a global Jewish humanitarian aid organization.
+She worked in Budapest, Hungary for the Open Society Foundations, focusing on disability rights and prior to this she held posts at the National Democratic Institute, National MS Society, The Center for Domestic Violence Prevention in Kampala, Uganda, and YAI/National Institute for People with Disabilities.
+She holds a Master of Public Policy from Georgetown’s McCourt school and BA from SUNY New Paltz in Political Science.
 She lives with her husband in Brooklyn and loves all things food, travel, and photography.

 Joy Huang, Owner & Executive Producer, Tenth Street Productions